The Year Everything Changed, Including My Face

 Advertisement

-I was curious about Dr. White’s view of his own profession, and the conflict that exists between the parody of plastic surgery and the root of why people genuinely seek it out.
-“There is definitely a double standard we hold women to and an unrealistic beauty ideal that’s widely portrayed,” Dr. White said.
-“Society and the media idealizes youth, but then also openly criticizes when someone attempts any intervention to maintain a youthful look.
+I was curious about Dr White’s view of his own profession, and the conflict that exists between the parody of plastic surgery and the root of why people genuinely seek it out.
+“There is definitely a double standard we hold women to and an unrealistic beauty ideal that’s widely portrayed,” Dr White said.
+“Society and the media idealises youth, but then also openly criticizes when someone attempts any intervention to maintain a youthful look.
 It’s not healthy.
-In my opinion, true beauty is individualized and natural, and we need to celebrate that uniqueness, not cover it up.”
+In my opinion, true beauty is individualised and natural, and we need to celebrate that uniqueness, not cover it up.”

 Advertisement